Share via

 Group Policy downloads with Group Policy name:

 The special Group Policy can be found in Computer Configuration > Administrative Templates > <Group Policy name>.
-For information on deploying and configuring these special Group Policy, please see How to use Group Policy to deploy a Known Issue Rollback.
+For information on deploying and configuring these special Group Policies, please see How to use Group Policy to deploy a Known Issue Rollback.

 Affected platforms: